 April 20, 2020

-The typical Pinoy kid baon back in the day
+The Typical Pinoy Baon For Kids Back in the day

 As much as our parents are striving to give us a range of food, most were still concerned with their jobs.
 On their busy days, pan-fried food has become our go-to – so we do not complain.
 Tocino, hotdogs, and bacon are the only forms of baon to ensure that our lunch bags will be consumed.

-Here are five food products every Pinoy kid had as a baon in school that they still have now that they’re all grown up.
+Here are five lunch baon ideas for school that every Pinoy kid had and still do as a grown up.

 Provides the perfect meat flavoring to garlic fried rice, normally combined with eggs and vegetables.